About Me

 Although many people do not have concerns that fit neatly into specific diagnostic boxes, in my practice I often see people who have symptoms related to DSM-5 diagnoses of Obsessive-Compulsive Disorder (OCD), Post-Traumatic Stress Disorder (PTSD), and other Anxiety disorders (such as Social Anxiety Disorder (SAD), Generalized Anxiety Disorder (GAD), Panic Disorder (PD), Illness Anxiety Disorder).
 Through my position at UPenn, I have had extensive experience working with medical professionals, faculty, and students with these or other concerns.

-I have a special interest and expertise in treating Perinatal Mood and Anxiety Disorders (PMADS) including difficulties related to reproductive health such as infertility, pregnancy loss, and the transition to parenthood.
+I also have specialized training in treating Perinatal Mood and Anxiety Disorders (PMADS) including difficulties related to reproductive health such as infertility, pregnancy loss, and the transition to parenthood.
 As such, I have completed perinatal mental health certification (PMH-C) through Post Partum Support International.
 I have worked in both outpatient and embedded clinics specifically focused on the treatment Women’s emotional and behavioral wellness.

 -

-I have experience in the following evidence-based treatments:
+I have experience in and offer the following specialized, evidence-based treatments:

 Exposure and Response Prevention (ERP) for the treatment of OCD